MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 # Target profile types in Azure Quantum

 This article discusses the different type of target profile types available in the quantum computing providers in Azure Quantum.
-At this time, because of the early development stage of the field, these devices have some limitations and requirements for programs that run on them.
-The Quantum Development Kit and Azure Quantum will keep track of these requirements in the background so that you can run your Q# programs on Azure Quantum targets.
+At this time, because of the early development stage of the field, quantum devices have some limitations and requirements for programs that run on them.

+## Quantum Processing Units (QPU): different profiles
 A Quantum Processing Unit (QPU) is a physical or simulated processor that contains a number of interconnected qubits that can be manipulated to compute quantum algorithms.
 It's the central component of a quantum computer or quantum simulator.